toduanika/azurevwanpeering/README.md

 # Azure Virtual WAN - Automate peering from Virtual Hubs to Virtual Networks

-Networking is one of the most critical aspects of Azure: without it, different components and workloads cannot interconnect.
-Azure offers several ways to plan your network infrastructure.
-This planning involves deciding on the geographical location of different components/workloads, which in networking terms is referred to as topology.
+Networking is super important in Azure because it allows different parts of your system to talk to each other.
+Azure gives you several ways to plan your network infrastructure, including where to place your components and workloads, which is known as topology.

-Azure provides a resource called Azure Virtual WAN for a managed hub/spoke topology.
-In this setup, the main connectivity point or virtual hub within each region is managed by Azure (although technically, it remains a virtual network).
-This regional virtual hub is used to connect the virtual networks of different projects or workloads within the corresponding virtual hub using peering connections.
-While Azure does make global VNet peering possible, ideally, networks in the same region should connect with each other.
+One handy resource Azure offers is the Azure Virtual WAN.
+This helps you set up a managed hub-and-spoke network.
+In this setup, Azure takes care of the main connection point, called the virtual hub, in each region.
+This hub connects different virtual networks for various projects or workloads within that region using peering connections.
+While you can connect networks globally with Azure's VNet peering, it's best to connect networks within the same region whenever possible.

 ![Virtual Hub to Virtual Network](/media/vhub-regional-peering.drawio.png)

+This script is designed to make your life easier when managing virtual networks in Azure.
+It automatically finds all the virtual hubs in your existing Virtual WAN (vWAN) resource and retrieves all the virtual networks.
+Then, it compares their locations.
+If the locations match, it sets up peering connections between them.
+This way, you don't have to create peering connections one by one for a large number of virtual networks.